 Railway Communications System

 Reducing track noise

 York Engineers' Triangle

 137 roof specialists have worked to open Paddington station up to the light.

-Other work that is happening at the station;
+Other work at the station

 The arrival of Crossrail services will transform rail travel in the region, alleviating overcrowding on the Great Western by up to 30 per cent.
 Crossrail will improve east-west links and bring 1.5m within a 45 minute commute of London.

 The new Hammersmith & City line London Underground station at Paddington was completed in time for the 2012 Olympic Games.
 It reduces overcrowding, allows for growth in passenger numbers and provides step-free access.

 Paddington station’s unique Edwardian character has been maintained throughout the redevelopment and this will continue as Crossrail is completed.

 A worker suspended from girders involved in restoration of Paddington's roof